-- What do you want to make people feel when they see your brand?
+What do you want to make people feel when they see your brand?

-- What level of sophistication do you want to convey?
+What level of sophistication do you want to convey?

-- What do you want to be recognised for?
+What do you want to be recognised for?

-- How do you want to talk to people?
+How do you want to talk to people?

-- Are you an Expert?
+Are you an Expert?
 Fun?
 Budget orientated?
 A social hub?

 #5 – Have a website for your new bakery before you start!

-This is likely to be your first point of contact to your potential customers, you don’t want it to let you down.
-You might be willing to make your own on Wix, but you’ll be rolling the dice to discover if your design skills are up to scratch.
-I’d advise that you find a reputable website builder that can build you a website to last.
-They are generally much cheaper to maintain too.
+Maybe you’re willing to make your own on Wix, but you’ll be rolling the dice to discover if your design skills are up to scratch.
+I’d advise finding a reputable website builder that can build you a website to last.
+They are generally cheaper to maintain too.

-What you need to make sure is your ads should have a clear call to action that will entice the customer into your bakery business.
+What you need to make sure of is your ads should have a clear call to action that will entice the customer into your bakery business.

 Social Media Marketing

 A social media presence is pretty vital in today’s business world.
 Social media is the easiest way to get your brand message out there.

-Having an online business is a popular choice for a start-up.
-As an online bakery, you can do all of the product makings in your home bakery.
+An online business is a popular choice.
+As an online bakery, you can make all of the products in your home bakery.
 Sadly, no one can smell the nice aroma of freshly baked bread online.

 Search Engine Optimization

 People need to know how to find you, and many people use Google to do and search for this.
-They’ll enter the phrases such as “bakery near me”, or perhaps tap in the name of your bakery.
+They’ll enter the phrases such as “bakery near me” or perhaps tap in the name of your bakery.

-Internet searchers either want to discover someone local to purchase bread from, or want to find more about your business.
-So having a properly built website that ranks well is very important.
+Internet searchers either want to discover someone local to purchase bread from or want to find out more about your business.
+A properly built website that ranks well is very important.

 #7 – How much does it cost to start a bakery?